wp-plugins/social-polls-by-opinionstage/readme.txt

 Tested up to: 3.9.1
 Stable tag: trunk

-Add a powerful & easy-to-use social polling solution to your site.
+Add a powerful & easy-to-use online polling solution to your site.

 == Description ==

-The Opinion Stage poll plug-in allows you to easily add social (or standard) polls to your website or Facebook page.
+The Opinion Stage poll plug-in allows you to easily add a standard or social polls to your website or Facebook page.

 = Poll Examples: =